 Mobile marketing companies create mobile campaigns.
 Mobile “aggregators” coordinate “short code” allocation in SMS campaigns across operators.
 Wireless carriers, mobile search engines, advertising networks, technology, website optimization and mobile analytics companies create, sell, transmit, measure and monitor millions of SMS text messages and banner ads delivery daily.
 Advertisers and publishers create and run mobile websites.

-Ensuring that large brands, such as Microsoft and other advertisers effectively manage and monitor their mobile websites is paramount as advertising increases on the mobile Web.
+Ensuring that large brands, such as Microsoft and other advertisers effectively manage and monitor for mobile website errors is critical as advertising increases.